June 01, 2022 | News | Research Visit

 Rumi Chunara is an Associate Professor at New York University, jointly appointed at the Tandon School of Engineering (in Computer Science) and the School of Global Public Health (in Biostatistics/Epidemiology).
 Her PhD is from the Harvard-MIT Division of Health Sciences and Technology and her BSc from Caltech.
 Her research group focuses on developing computational and statistical approaches for acquiring, integrating and using data to improve population-level public health.
 She is an MIT TR35, NSF Career, Facebook Research and Max Planck Sabbatical award winner.

-Emilio Zagheni is Executive Director of the Max Planck Institute for Demographic Research.
+Emilio Zagheni is Managing Director of the Max Planck Institute for Demographic Research.
 He is best known for his research on combining digital trace data, traditional sources, and new forms of data collection, within solid statistical and formal demographic frameworks, in order to advance population science.
 In his various professional capacities, he has played a key role in favoring collaboration and exchange between demographers, statisticians and computer scientists.

 © Monica Alexander